If you are unable to find the answer you are looking for below, please feel free to contact our office.

 Can a student apply for just one semester?

-It is possible to attend either the fall or winter semester, depending on enrollment numbers, though you are encouraged to attend the full year if possible.
+Yes.
+It is possible to attend either the fall or winter/spring semester, though you are encouraged to attend the full year if possible.
 Old Testament courses are mainly covered in the fall semester and New Testament courses in the winter semester.
 The full year of attendance provides a comprehensive study of the Bible and allows time for relationships on campus and at outreach to more deeply develop.

 Where do students attend Sunday church services?

 Students may choose to attend any local church body.
 Transportation is made available to Boerne Bible Church (an Evangelical Free Church), where many of the staff attend.
 Charlie, our Director preaches there most Sunday mornings.
-The first Sunday of each month, an evening service and dessert time is held at His Hill for students and staff to fellowship together.
+An evening service and fellowship time is held at His Hill for students and staff the first Sunday of each month.

 Is it necessary to have a car on campus?

 A car is not necessary.
-Transportation to church, outreach and a regular Wal-Mart trip is provided each week.
+Transportation to church, outreach, and Wal-Mart is provided each week.
 Weekend trips are occasionally planned by the school for opportunities to explore the area.
 Still, students who can cover the expense of having a personal vehicle on campus appreciate the flexibility of personal transportation.

 Is internet available?